pvdz/preval/tests/cases/tofix/index_props.md

 > Spread on number is an error

-the index props should resolve to numbers, at least, not strings. i think.
+the index props should resolve to numbers, at least, not strings. i think. does it matter? its cleaner as numbers. if there's no semantic difference, we should try to do that

 ## Input